Definition

 Machine-learning force fields (ML-FFs) aim to address the system-size limitations of accurate ab initio methods by learning the energies and interactions in atomic-scale systems directly from, for example, density functional theory (DFT) calculations.
 This is in contrast to conventional force fields (FF), which try to parameterize a fixed analytical approximation of the energy landscape.
 When trained sufficiently, ML-FFs can predict these interactions for much larger systems and therefore combine the accuracy of ab initio methods for molecular dynamics (MD) simulations with the computational efficiency of conventional force fields.
 The result is a modern and data-driven approach to accelerating atomic-scale simulations of material properties for virtually any kind of material.

-How do Machine-Learning Force Fields work?
+How Do Machine-Learning Force Fields Work?

 As opposed to conventional FFs, ML-FFs are based on mathematical constructions with the very little inherent concept of physics.
 Therefore, training the ML-FF on relevant high-accuracy DFT data (energies, forces, stress) is key to obtaining a reliable ML-FF for particular systems and applications.
 During training and simulation, the atomic environments in a configuration are converted into a set of generic descriptors (features), which are fed into the actual machine learning algorithm (e.g. linear regression or neural network) to predict the energies of the atomic configuration.
 The ML-FF is trained by fitting the parameters in the ML model to minimize the difference between predicted and ab initio energies, forces, and stress in the training data.
 When the training is completed, the ML-FF model can be used for atomic-scale simulations in the same way as any other conventional FF.

-What are the benefits of Machine-Learning Force Fields?
+What are the Benefits of Machine-Learning Force Fields?

 A long-standing challenge in atomic-scale MD simulations is that reliable simulation models are either too expensive (ab initio) to reach the simulation time- and length scales that would allow one to capture the complexity of realistic systems, or limited accuracy for relevant systems (conventional FF).
 The ML-FF approach offers a solution to this challenge and enables, for example, simulation of dynamical atomic-scale processes; these require high accuracy but take place on longer time scales, e.g. diffusion, crystallization, or deposition, such that the user can simulate such processes not only on model systems with significantly reduced complexity but on the more realistic complex systems without loss of accuracy.
 Moreover, ML-FFs also enable the user to rapidly generate and optimize a variety of different realistic input structures that can be used in, for example, ab initio calculations.
 This reduces the number of computationally expensive calculations significantly and allows for a larger throughput of different structural parameters, among other benefits.